payal-singla/100DaysOfCode/Details.md

 **Today's Progress**:Learned about advanced python functions and practiced problems about the same .
 I'll push the codes to the github tommorow because of internet issuses.

+### Day 7: April 14,2020

+**Today's Progress**: Learning a new domain of web development.
+Earlier i completed html5 and today i studied CSS.